Who Is Elton John?

 In addition to his own foundation, John supports a number of different charities and arts organizations, including the Globe Theatre and the Royal Academy of Music.

-While performing his show "The Million Dollar Piano" at Caesar's Palace in Las Vegas, Nevada in May 2012, John became ill with serious respiratory infection, and was hospitalized in Los Angeles.
+While performing "The Million Dollar Piano" in Las Vegas in May 2012, John became ill with a serious respiratory infection and was hospitalized in Los Angeles.
 Following his doctor's recommendation, John canceled the show's last four concerts for 2012.
 He had to cancel shows during his 2013 European tour as well due to health issues.

 Early Life & Career